- Campus Life Menu

-- accomplishment of personal goals
+- Accomplishment of personal goals

-- greater self-awareness
+- Greater self-awareness

-- improved self-confidence
+- Improved self-confidence

-- enhanced interpersonal relationships
+- Enhanced interpersonal relationships

 Sometimes counseling is difficult in that discussing personal problems can be upsetting.
 Changing unsatisfactory aspects of your life may affect the nature of your relationships with others.
 However, most people find that the benefits of counseling outweigh the risks.
 We will work together to resolve difficulties that may arise during the course of counseling.
 Also, we can discuss the value of including additional services, such as a psychiatric referral, referral for longer term counseling, and/or collaborating with other health care providers and/or referral services.

 To schedule an appointment, please call the Health & Wellness Center at 315-786-2376.
-Appointments are recommended, however if you need immediate assistance, please visit the Heath & Wellness Center in the Room 104A of the McVean Student Center (Building #4).
+Appointments are recommended, however if you need immediate assistance, please visit the Health & Wellness Center in the Room 104A of the McVean Student Center (Building #4).

 In the event of an emergency and you are on campus, you may call the Campus Safety & Security Office at 315-786-2222 (dial ext.
 2222 from on campus phones) during and after business hours.
-For an off-campus emergency, please call 911 or Mobile Crisis at 315-782-2327.
+For an off-campus emergency, please call 911 or Crisis Response at 315-782-2327.

-A currently enrolled student (either full or part-time) is eligible for up to 5-6 appointments per academic year.
-Extension of the allotted number of appointments is at the discretion of the counselor and will be assessed as deemed necessary.
 The counseling provided at JCC is designed to be short-term.
 If you are in need of more long term counseling/services, a referral to a community setting will be made.
 Once outside services are in place, you may only see the Counselor for emergency situations.